Laremere/unityVRPN/README.md

 Simple VRPN wrapper for unity

 You can build the dll from scratch or use the download in the releases.
+Or you can also just import the UnityVRPN Unity Package, or create your own from the UnityVRPN project.
 The dll must be placed in the Assets/Plugins folder to use.
 Place VRPN.cs (found in the scriptForUnity folder in the source) in whatever assets folder you wish.
 This will allow you to use the static VRPN class.

 -> public static double vrpnAnalog(string address, int channel)